 PLATES, CUPS & NAPKINS.
 Party City’s website has one of the best selections I’ve seen of blacklight reactive plates, cups, napkins.
 If cost is an issue, remember most white things glow so use standard white napkins, paper plates and cutlery (just check your favorite brand ahead of time to verify it glows — Chinet plates glow).
 Go with clear plastic cups to show off your glowing beverage, plus most clear plastics have a blue glowing edge under black light.

 SERVING PIECES.
-I am a pretty big fan of white serving pieces all the time, but a white plate will really help enhance the glowing effect of your food.
-If something glows really well, clear glass may be fun to show off the different color.
-Even if that particular food doesn’t glow, serve it on something white!
+I am a pretty big fan of white serving pieces all the time, but white serving pieces are a must for a glow party!
+A white plate will help enhance the glowing effect of your food table.
+If something glows really well, clear glass can be fun to show off the different color.
+Even if that particular food does not glow, serve it on something white!

-CAKE STANDS.
+CAKE STANDS & URANIUM GLASS.
 Check your white cake stands, because most of them will be reflective.
 If you want to make a BIG impact look for Vaseline glass — there are a lot of antiques made from this glowing glass (also called Uranium Glass).
 I love my Mosser Glass Vaseline Cake Stand.
 Unfortunately Mosser discontinued this particular style a few years ago, but they do still make some other Vaseline glass cake stands.

-Every party needs food, and of course you want to have fun with glowing food at your black light party.
+Every party needs food, and of course you want to have fun with glowing food at your glow party.
 I took a blacklight to my fridge and pantry and found a bunch of glowing food items — check out the full list below.
-Many of these aren’t technically glowing, they’re white and reflecting the blacklight, much like a white shirt would, but for our purposes that’s just as good as glowing!
+Scientifically speaking, many of these foods aren’t technically glowing, they’re white and reflecting the blacklight, much like a white shirt would, but for our purposes that’s just as good as glowing!

 At my Mad Lab Halloween dinner party, I setup a fun Italian Soda bar where guests could mix up their own glowing drinks using tonic water.
 For an easier option, you can make your favorite lemonade recipe, and substitute a quarter of the water with tonic water.
 Tonic water has a sort of bitter flavor, so you don’t want to use too much, but luckily you don’t need much of it to make things glow.